in03/ffmpegftw/README.md

-# wtffmpeg — natural language to ffmpeg, without the chat UI nonsense
+# wtffmpeg — natural language to ffmpeg,
+without the chat UI omcpnvenience.

 ## TL;DR (breaking CLI change, but the good kind)